 Body comparison: Canon 2000D vs Nikon D800E

 An illustration of the physical size and weight of the Canon 2000D and the Nikon D800E is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 2000D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D800E is notably larger (38 percent) than the Canon 2000D.
 Moreover, the D800 is substantially heavier (111 percent) than the 2000D.
 It is noteworthy in this context that the D800 is splash and dust-proof, while the 2000D does not feature any corresponding weather-sealing.